 - 1. Total Budget Requested Do NOT enter amount.
 It will auto populate from Form D, Section 1. - 2.
 Enter expenditure categories and their allocated amounts. - 3.
-The Total Budget must equal the Total Budget Requested to obtain the status "Balanced Budget".
-If they do not match, the status will be either "Underbudgeted Try Again" or "Overbudgeted Try Again". - 4.
-Unlike other forms on this file, you will NOT be able to delete unused rows.
+The Total Budget (D23) must equal the Total Budget Requested (B5) to obtain the status "Balanced Budget".
+If D23 and B5 do not match, the status will be either "Underbudgeted - Try Again" or "Overbudgeted - Try Again".

-Form F & G: Grant Budget Narratives by Fiscal Year
+Form F & C: Grant Budget Narratives by Fiscal Year

 - 1. Enter expenditure categories and their allocated amounts for their respective fiscal year. - 2.
-Provide a brief narrative for each category.
+Provide a narrative for each category.
 Each narrative must not exceed 250 words. - 3.
 All cells under Narrative Explanation are in Wrap Text.
 Please expand the cell, by dragging down the row, so the entire response is visible.